patriziawatlington/notes/README.md

 One of the most important aspects of programming is problem-solving.
 When faced with a challenging problem, take a step back and analyze the issue from different angles.
 Break the problem down into smaller, more manageable pieces, then use logic and creativity to come up with an effective solution.
 Practice debugging and testing your code, as this will help you identify and fix errors more efficiently.
  - 来自帮助助手

+# 2024-01-24
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and prioritize them.
+Then, create a plan with deadlines and milestones to ensure that you stay on track.
+Finally, use version control, documentation, comment code, organize your files, follow coding standards, write tests, debug, deploy, monitor, maintain, update, learn, teach, share, collaborate, communicate, be patient, persistent, kind, empathetic, responsible, trustworthy, honest, open-minded, humble, critical, creative, innovative, disciplined, focused, determined, motivated, enthusiastic, accountable, resourceful, efficient, productive, successful.